relayos/getrelayos.com/cline_docs/activeContext.md

 ## Current Work Focus:

-- BRCT system initialization completed
-- Dependency analysis completed and trackers populated
+- Strategy phase in progress
+- Completed PRD and GTM messaging for RelayOS Embed™
+- Created templates for future product documentation

 ## Next Steps:

-1. Begin Strategy phase
+1. Create PRD for RelayOS Connect™ (second B2B product)
+2. Develop GTM messaging for RelayOS Connect™
+3. Continue with remaining products in priority order
-2. Review dependency trackers and verify relationships
+4. Review dependency trackers and verify relationships
-3. Create module documentation files
-4. Develop implementation plans for key features

 ## Active Decisions and Considerations:

-- How to best integrate the BRCT system with the existing Next.js project structure
+- How to structure PRDs to capture both technical requirements and marketing positioning
-- Whether to create additional documentation for specific components or features
+- Whether to create separate PRD documents for each product or use a unified template
-- How to handle the WordPress integration in the dependency tracking system
+- How to align GTM messaging across different product lines while maintaining distinct value propositions
-- Determining the appropriate level of granularity for module tracking
+- What level of detail to include in PRDs for existing vs. planned product features